 Dot 2: Scale aside, these assets are also tightly interconnected when it comes to day to day use.
 People transition from their PC to their phone, to their watch, to their car, all while moving in and out of the cloud, and the process is nearly contiguous.
-Having that kind of seamless experience requires deep integration from a workflow perspective, because all these assets are interdependent.
+Having that kind of seamless experience requires deep integration and orchestration from a workflow perspective, because all these assets are interdependent.
 This also means if there is a failure in the process workflow, the entire system could be at risk, something hackers have become particularly adept at exploiting.

 Dot 3: The entire global IT ecosystem has just shifted on a massive scale as everyone works or studies remotely.
 Twitter effectively went from 35 to 4600 offices in the space of a few weeks.
 This trend is hitting everyone everywhere, all at once.
 That is what real digital transformation looks like, and no one was ready for it.

 Dot 4: (connecting 2 & 3) Process interdependencies coupled with an expanded attack surface opens up a whole different level of risk for business.
 Are your employees accessing secure company data from a home wifi?
 Do your security policies address personal device use for company work?
 This was a challenge to control when most people worked from a centralized location, the risks IT managers face now are on a whole different level.